tymyrddin/purple/source/docs/distribution-networks/feasibility.md

   [configuration management](observable-semantics/configuration-and-versions/configuration-management.md).
   The gap is a consolidated hypothesis set; the benign firmware-bug explanation is thin.

-Four facts none of this fixes are carried as explicit unknowns in the default configuration rather than
-invented: artefact retrieval cost and out-of-hours obtainability; whether a work order records the emergency-exception approver; whether contractor credentials are individual or shared; and a consolidated set of base rates and explanations.
-These are deployment specifics that stay [private](operating-context/system-composition/procurement-documents.md) to the operator, so marking them unknown is honest rather than a shortfall.
+Four facts none of this fixes stay [private](operating-context/system-composition/procurement-documents.md) to the operator, artefact retrieval cost, the emergency-exception approver, whether contractor logins are shared, and the base rates, and are carried in the default configuration as explicit unknowns rather than invented.

 *Last updated: 12 July 2026*